Yung6ix

-Onome Onokohwomo (born 8 July 1989), better known by his stage name Yung6ix, is a Nigerian hip hop recording artist.
+Onome Onokohwomo (born 8 July 1989), better known by his stage name Yung6ix, is a Nigerian rapper.

 Biography

 History

 Onokohwomo was born and raised in Warri, Delta State.
 He grew up as the oldest child in a family of five, and took a strong interest in music at a young age.
 While a student at FGC Warri, he engaged in rap battles and developed a friendlier relationship with like-minded students, which led to the formation of the hip hop group G-Squad.
 The group soon began performing at various talent shows in Delta State.
 Music remained their unmatched and true passion.
 In a 2012 interview with Thisday news, Yung6ix recalled, "My love for music was so deep and I just kept on going till it got to a level they had to accept me for who I am.
 Funny though, the first song I recorded at school was used with my WAEC lesson fee to pay for the instrumentals and remember always having to trek from school to studio for close to 2 hours or more.
 It was really tough back then at school too as we weren't allowed to do our thing like we would love to but our passion just kept us going stronger & tougher."

 After graduating from high school, Onokohwomo relocated to western Nigeria to pursue a career in music and enrolled at Oduduwa University.
 He derived his stage name Yung6ix from his high school nickname "6ixty".
 Shortly after he moved to Lagos, he continued to record music; his song "I'm an African" captured the attention of A&R Gbemi Ereku, who signed him to his 411 Entertainment Company in 2009.
 By 2010, he began to attract media attention after his cover version of "Oleku" went viral on the internet.
 He later released "So Far Gone", featuring P. Fizzy, a single off his Green Light Green mixtape.
 The song was a freestyle to Wiz Khalifa's "This Plane".
 In January 2011, 6ix released "Plenty Money", another track from the mixtape; an accompanying music video was released shortly after.
 The song made its official Nigerian radio premiere on the Beat 99.9 FM.

 On 2 April 2011, Vanguard announced that 411 Entertainment had signed a joint-venture deal with Storm Records.
 The partnership would help improve Yung6ix's music career.
 Yung6ix collaborated with Wizkid on "Follow Me", a track from his debut studio album.
 Following the release of the song, an accompanying music video was filmed; it was directed by Bobby Boulders.
 In September 2011, Yung6ix released the fourth track from his Green Light Green project, "Oh My Gosh", which earned him both "Lyricist on the Roll" and "Best Rap Single" nominations at the Headies Awards the following year.